 - Passport copy

 All applications, including references, undergo technical and academic reviews.
 Candidates who satisfy all requirements will be interviewed by interviewing teams.
-Interviews will be scheduled in September 2020.
+Interviews will be scheduled in late September 2021.
 Personal interviews are preferred but virtual interviews will be allowed if the epidemiological situation due to COVID-19 does not allow for in-person interviews.
 Based on interview results, the list of finalists will be submitted for final approval to the J. William Fulbright Foreign Scholarship Board in the United States.
-Selected grantees will be notified of final approval in March 2021.
-Generally, programs will start in mid-August 2021.
+Selected grantees will be notified of final approval in March 2022.
+Generally, programs will start in mid-August 2022.